kalerukoushik/ambulance_tracking/README.md

 # Ambulance and Patient Tracking

+### Basic Information
+This is a Django based web application used to upload the exact co-ordinates of an accident location, where driver can get this location and will reach the spot using the built-in maps in this website.

 ## Instructions
   1. Open Command prompt or Terminal
   2. Download the project folder using command https://github.com/kalerukoushik/ambulance_tracking.git